baconbro/Oxygen-beta/README.md

 ### Support 👩‍⚕️

-- For now it's community support only, so do not hesitate to submit comment in the application
+- For now it's community support only.

 ## Languages 🌎